abstractitptyltd/abstractit-puppet/README.md

   * **hiera_repo** (*string* Default: `undef`)

   the URI of the hiera repo r10k should clone.
-This also uses the `hieradata_path` parameter set in [puppet::master][puppetmasterclass] to set the hiera source.
+This also uses the `hieradata_path` parameter set in [puppet::master](#public-class-puppetmaster) to set the hiera source.

   * **puppet_env_repo** (*string* Default: `undef`)